JistoInc/examples/image-creation/chef-httpd/README.md

 ## Description of individual data fields.
 * "__image__":               The base docker image to create this image from.
   -  Jisto provides you with many base images, centos6, 7, and ubuntu
-  - We support base (no mgmt), chef, ansible, and salt for configuration managment.
+  - We support base (no mgmt), Chef, Ansible, and Salt for configuration managment.
   - Image names are in the format jisto-$mgmt-$os
 * "__name__":                The name of image as presented by the Jisto System
 * "__installsource__":       Where to get files releative to this directory